sf-wdi-37/project-2/README.md

 ###### When is it due?

-* **Thurssday, August 25th , 1:30pm** - [Project planning deliverables](#project-planning-deliverables) due!
+* **Thursday, August 25th , 1:30pm** - [Project planning deliverables](#project-planning-deliverables) due!
 Before beginning work on your project, your idea, project scope, and other planning deliverables must be approved by an instructor.

 * **Thursday, September 1st, 1:30** - [Completed project deliverables](#completed-project-deliverables) due and presentations!